-For fatalities and life-altering injuries we compare our performance
+For fatalities and life-altering injuries we compare our performance to our goal of zero harm

 In August, a contractor log delivery driver was fatally injured in our Russian logging operations during towing activities.

 We are also deeply saddened to report that a contractor died in January 2020 as a result of an incident during demolition activities at our Syktyvkar mill (Russia).